vparrello/FIG-Bioinformatics-Course/1 - Representative Genomes/1.1 - Tab-Separated Value (TSV) Files/TSV Exercise 4 - Documentation and its uses.md

 ## Solution Check instructions:
-If you are successful, you will have documentation of your program in TSVReaderDocumentation.txt, the ```python3 tsv_reader --help``` menu, and at least 10 comments inside of your code.
+If you are successful, you will have documentation of your program in TSVReaderDocumentation.txt, the ```python3 tsv_header --help``` menu, and at least 10 comments inside of your code.